bignerdranch/android-listview-custom-view/BlogPost.md

 # Customizing Android ListView Rows by Subclassing

 Every Android programmer will at some point customize a `ListView` row by creating their own layout and populating it with data.
-In this post we compare a common implementation, the "holder" pattern, with subclassing `ViewGroup` to encapsulate the grunt work.
+When that happens, you'll probably reach for the Holder pattern.
+But the Holder pattern is clumsy and full of boilerplate, and we can do better.
+In this post, we explore an alternative that uses a subclass of `RelativeLayout` to encapsulate the customization work.

 ---